The starting salary for this role is £45,734 per annum and is based on a 36 working hour week.

 For more information please find the full job description below and refer to this before submitting your application.
 We also invite you to read our Life at Surrey handbook to see insights of the culture at Surrey and how as a valued employee, you can help shape our Council.Additional Information

-'Virtual' interviews via MS Teams will take place on 11th and 14th October 2021.
+Interviews will take place on 6 October 2021.

 An enhanced DBS 'Disclosure and Barring Service' check for regulated activity (formerly known as CRB) and the Children's and Adults' Barred List checks will be required for this role.

 We look forward to receiving your application with personal statement, please click on the apply online button below to submit.

 For an informal discussion please contact Julie Leversedge on 01737 737322.

 From flexible working to job sharing (where possible) we are committed to providing a healthy work life balance.
 A laptop and mobile will be supplied if applicable to your role.
 You will benefit from generous annual leave entitlement, a local government salary related pension, as well as the option to join our car lease scheme.
 For more information about the wide variety of benefits you can take advantage of please visit MyBenefits for Surrey County Council staff.